 01 of 06

 A tilt-out hamper is a very good choice because it looks like a nice piece of furniture but the front opens to reveal a collection bin that tilts for ease of unloading.
 The inner bin can be lined with a lightweight bag to make transporting clothes to the laundry room or laundromat easier.

 Tilt-out hampers come in a variety of colors and cabinet styles from contemporary to traditional.
 They are available with single, double or triple bins for sorting whites, darks, and dry clean only clothes.

 02 of 06

 An upright hamper is a traditional form of a hamper.
 It is usually rectangular and takes up a slim footprint in a bathroom, bedroom or closet.
 Having a lid keeps dirty laundry out of sight and the lid is attached and the clothes are not sorted as they are added.
 Upright hampers are cumbersome to unload and not very portable.

-Upright hampers come in many materials from bamboo to wicker to plastic.
+Upright hampers come in many materials from bamboo to rattan to plastic.
 They can be found in every color and every price range.

 In addition to the difficulty in removing clothes from the bottom of the hamper, the hampers can be difficult to clean and keep odor-free.